drupalconnect/dafcu-site-audit/redis.md

 # Redis

-*Will be an explanation of the what Redis is and the benefits.*
+*Will be an explanation of the what Redis is and its benefits.*